Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Simulation Studies

-Table \ref{Tab02} summarizes the empirical size and power, respectively, of the aforementioned seven methods with significance level $\alpha = 0.05$.
-It shows that, the six methods (i)-(vi), that are based on matrix-valued observations, can control the sizes very well, but the vector-based approach (vii) has serious size distortion across all configurations.
+\dyP{\bf Simulation results and interpretation.} Table \ref{Tab02} summarizes the empirical size and power, respectively, of the aforementioned seven methods with significance level $\alpha = 0.05$.
+Overall, the six methods (i)-(vi), that are based on matrix-valued observations, can control the sizes no larger than 0.05, but the vector-based approach (vii) has serious size distortion across all configurations.
 Regarding to the power performance, no matter whether covariance matrix based or precision matrix based methods are considered, the ``banded-est'' methods are as powerful as the ``oracle'' ones, which is unsurprising as the covariance matrix $\B$ indeed exhibits banded structure.
 The ``sample-est'' ones are typically slightly worse than the ``banded-est'' and ``oracle'' ones, which is expected as the estimation of $\B$ is worse.

+\dyP{It is seen that ``One sample cov: sample-est'' is sometimes undersized.
+This is because the size depends on the accuracy of the estimation of $B$, which is driven by how large $np$ is compared with $q$ (recall Remark \ref{rmk-C3} on Condition (C3)).
+It is hence expected that when $q$ is smaller, or $n$ and $p$ are bigger, the size is closer to the nominal level.
+For instance, when $q=50, ~ p=200, ~n=50$, the size is close to 0.05 while when $q=200,~ p=50, ~ n=10$, the size is smaller.
+Additional simulation result for even larger sample size $n=500$ is given in Table \ref{Tab02-2} in Online Supplement, which shows that the ``one sample cov:sample-est'' is no longer undersized.
+Note that the theoretical condition (C3) may be relaxed for ``one sample cov: banded-est'', whose size is close to the oracle and nominal level.
+Moreover, this phenomenon occurs for ``one sample pre:sample-est'' as well because of the same reason.}

 It is also observed that our methods based on covariance matrix (i)-(iii) are comparable as those methods \citep{xia2017hypothesis} based on precision matrix (iv)-(vi).
 This phenomenon of comparable performance can be understood as follows.
 The power of the covariance matrix based methods depends on the largest magnitude of the correlations, whereas the power of the precision matrix based methods depends on the largest magnitude of the partial correlations.
 In the model setting, the perturbation matrix $\U$ is extremely sparse with only eight nonzero entries out of $50\times 50$ or $200\times 200$ entries with magnitude $[2\{\log p/(nq)\}^{1/2}, 4\{\log p/(nq)\}^{1/2}]$.
 With very high probability, the random locations of the nonzero entries will guarantee the largest magnitudes of the correlation and the partial correlation being similar to each other.
 Put these altogether, the levels of difficulty in detecting the nonzero off-diagonal entries of the correlation matrix and the partial correlation matrix are nearly identical, which makes (i)-(iii) and (iv)-(vi) similar in statistical performance.